Zymbit-Docs/docs/content/bootware-one-zero/getting-started.md

 The Zboot process will now take place.

-{{< callout warning >}}The initial configuration process can take up to 45 minutes to complete.
+{{< callout warning >}}The initial configuration process can take up to 2 hours to complete.
 The process can be completed via ssh, but an HDMI console is helpful to follow the process.
 During the process, the blue LED will be OFF.{{< /callout >}}

 On the console, you will see:

 * “Loading: Encrypted zboot please wait…” message, which takes around 4-5min.
 * The A/B partitions will be configured and setup for LUKS encryption protected by the Zymbit SCM
 * It will then take a few minutes to get/unpack tarballs from the image.
-* It will take some time to unpack the image into the A/B root partitions - approximately 7 minutes, each.
+* It will take some time to unpack the image into the A/B root partitions depending on the size of the image.
 * Once it's done unpacking the image to the A and B partitions, it will boot into the updated ACTIVE partition.
 You can use `lsblk` to examine the partitions.

 ## Reload all utilities

 The Bootware utilities are needed for Bootware to function.
 If not included in your newly loaded image, you will need to load the utilities into your partition(s).
-Our example zi file base_preview.zi has the Bootware Utilities pre-loaded.
+Our example zi file base_bullseye.zi has the Bootware Utilities pre-loaded.

 ## Recovery